andrejacobs/ajtweet-cli/README.md

 ## Install

+### Building from source

+* Ensure you have [Go](https://go.dev/) installed.

+* Clone the repository.

+        $ git clone git@github.com:andrejacobs/ajtweet-cli.git

+* Run make.
+This will install the dependencies, build for the current platform and run the unit-tests.

+        $ cd ajtweet-cli
+        $ make
+        ...

+        # Run the app
+        $ ./build/current/ajtweet

+* You can also build and install the binary into your $GOPATH/bin diretory.

+        $ go install

 ## Configuration

 ajtweet requires a configuration file in order to function.
 Since I am using [Viper](https://github.com/spf13/viper) the configuration file can be in YAML, TOML, JSON etc. format.